 To adjust all tone and speaker controls to the middle position, push and hold the AUDIO knob when no tone or speaker control is displayed.
-The radio will produce one beep and display ALL with the level display in the middle position.
+ALL will appear on the display and you will hear a beep.

-Finding a PTY Station (RDS, XM[TM] and DAB)
+Finding a Program Type (PTY) Station (RDS and XM[TM])